The science behind the Reducept Method

 For those who like to know and understand

 There is a lot of evidence that digital training decreases pain.
-Together with leading institutions we have scientifically researched that the Reducept Method has a significant effect on pain levels.
-While we keep doing research, you experience the effect of the Reducept Method yourself.Start my Experience
+Together with leading institutions, we have scientifically researched that the Reducept Method has a significant effect on pain levels.
+Learn more about our research.

 Scientific inspiration for the Reducept Method